Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Delay-induced behaviour in simple systems

-Equation (\ref{dde_tau_1}) with a relatively simple non-monotonic $g$ can demonstrate a different sort of a homoclinic bifurcation arising from the closure of a stable and an unstable manifolds of a saddle periodic orbit, which can lead to chaos.
-In \cite{Walther_DDE_homoclinic_chaos_from_saddle_orbit_NATMA81,Hale_homoclinic_orbits_DDE_NATMA86} such chaos has been proved for very specific DDEs, for which a solution could be constructed analytically.
-Also, some general properties of function $g$ of (4) have been outlined, which should lead to similar behavior.
+Equation (\ref{dde_tau_1}) with a relatively simple non-monotonic $g$ can demonstrate a different sort of a homoclinic bifurcation arising from the tangency of a stable and an unstable manifolds of a saddle (hyperbolic) periodic orbit, which can lead to chaos.
+This global bifurcation was theoretically discovered for ODEs in \cite{Gavrilov_Shilnikov_homoclinic_saddle_cycle_I_Math_USSR_72,Gavrilov_Shilnikov_homoclinic_saddle_cycle_II_Math_USSR_73}, and described in a more accessible manner in Sec.~7.2.1 of \cite{Kuznetsov_applied_bif_theory_book98}.
+In \cite{Walther_DDE_homoclinic_chaos_from_saddle_orbit_NATMA81,Hale_homoclinic_orbits_DDE_NATMA86} the existence of such chaos has been proved for very specific DDEs, for which a solution could be constructed analytically.
+Also, some general properties of function $g$ of (\ref{dde_tau_1}) have been outlined, which should lead to similar behaviour.
 Namely, $g(z)$ should cross zero twice: from below to above at smaller $z$, and from above to below at larger $z$.
-Here we give an example of a suitable $h(z)$ in (\ref{DDE_tau_1_homo}), which is equivalent to (\ref{dde_tau_1}) with $g(z) ah(z)$,
+Here we give an example of a smooth function $g(z) ah(z)$ for (\ref{dde_tau_1}), with $h(z)$ expressed as

-The function $h$ is illustrated in Fig.~\ref{fig_tau_1_homo_after_AH}(b), and the respective landscape $V_2$ is given in (a).
-Note, that there are two fixed points here, $x_1 -1.38629$ (maximum of $V_2$) and $x_2 0.962424$ (minimum of $V_2$).
-As explained in Section~\ref{section_eigen}, the saddle cycle can exist in this system only after $x_1$ undergoes Andronov-Hopf bifurcation whose condition is $(ah(z))' \frac{3\pi}{2}$, which is satisfied at $a 2.8274$.